bu-ist/coding-standards/CONTRIBUTING.md

 ## Creating A New Release

+Every pull request into `master` is should be considered a new release because `master` always reflects the code that exists on production.
+The following steps actions should be performed on every pull request being merged into `master`.

+1. Increment any version number strings.
+1. Update the "Unreleased" heading in the `CHANGELOG.md` to reflect the new version being prepared for release.
+1. Perform any necessary compile or build tasks through Grunt.

 ### `master` Pull Request Process

 When the code in `develop` is ready to be released into the wild, a pull